 - Isaiah 58:4

 God describes the results of their so-called "fast" and tells them that it will not produce what they want.
-It won't reach heaven; prayers won't be heard.
-It won't produce a more spiritual person - in fact the way they do it only increases their wickedness in God's eyes.
+It won't reach heaven meaning that their prayers won't be heard.
+Their so-called fast won't produce a more spiritual person - in fact the way they perform this spiritual exercise will only increase their wickedness in God's eyes.

 "Is it a fast like this which I choose, a day for a man to humble himself?